-For the compliance test, topology hiding profile MT-Domain was created for Session Manager.
+For the compliance test, topology hiding profile PRT-Domain was created for Session Manager.
 This profile will be applied to traffic from the Avaya SBCE to Session Manager.
 When creating the profile, configure the parameters as follows:

-- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers except Request-Line, From and To which should be set to Overwrite. - For those headers to be overwritten, the Overwrite Value is set to the enterprise domain (customera.com).
+- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers except Request-Line, Referred-By, Refer-To, From and To which should be set to Overwrite. - For those headers to be overwritten, the Overwrite Value is set to the enterprise domain (avaya.com).